 There are several churches and community organizations and charities in the United States that help needy families get children ready for the school year.
 Below is a list of places to go for free school supplies.

-1. Salvation Army – Every year beginning in July, the Salvation Army partners with community retailers like Target stores.
-They help children personally go on a shopping spree for their school supplies.
-This is done through a gift card to be used for this purpose.
+1. Salvation Army – Every year beginning in July, the Salvation Army helps low-income children with free school supplies.
+Children go on a shopping spree for their school supplies.
+This is done through a gift card to be used only for this purpose.
+Please check with your local Salvation Army to find out if this back-to-sch00l program is offered in your area.
+Not all programs and services are offered at every location.

 2. Local Churches – Many local churches donate school items to kids every year.
 If you attend a church find out if they are having a school drive.
 If not suggest they begin one.
 Churches of all denominations and sizes give school supplies to the community’s children.
 You can also call around starting with larger and local denominational congregations.
 Churches